limrpoty/limrpoty/README.md

 ### Welcome to my GitHub
 - :electron: I’m currently studying *Computer Science* at UFPel
 - 🇯🇵 Learning *Japanese*
+<!--
 - 🖥️ *Games*
-<!--
-- 🎻 Trying to learn Cello (they didn't have the cello emoji) -->
+- 🎻 Trying to learn viola (they didn't have the cello emoji) -->